-There is still a lot we can do to improve this upside-down system of charity.
+There is still a lot we can do to improve upside-down system of charity.
 First, wealthy school foundations like Hillsborough’s should honor the equality-promoting standards released by the National Commission on Civic Investment in Public Education (on which I served).
-At a minimum, this would require private giving to be aggregated across schools and shared equally with the entire school district.
+At a minimum, would require private giving to be aggregated across schools and equally with the entire school district.
 More ambitiously, it would channel private giving to support poor districts.

 Second, because the root cause of inadequate school financing is ultimately political, not philanthropic, donors and school foundations should support political reforms.
 A movement is afoot in California to amend the property-tax slashing Proposition 13 to require fair market value taxation of commercial real estate, which would raise tax revenues.
 In effect, by asking parents to donate, the Hillsborough Schools Foundation encourages them to work around the obstacle of Prop 13 rather than confronting the problems it creates directly.
 It would be better if the foundation organized parents in support of amending Prop 13.

 Finally, Congress should differentiate or eliminate charitable status for local education foundations.
 If a foundation raises money for a district with a high percentage of children eligible for free lunch, it could offer a double deduction; for a district below the average in per-pupil spending, the standard deduction; for a district with few poor children and higher than average per-pupil spending, no deduction.
 If private giving to public schools exacerbates inequalities, then at the very least we should stop subsidizing such behavior with tax dollars.

 How Budget Cuts and PTA Fundraising Undermined Equity in San Francisco Public Schools is a very interesting article in the San Francisco Public Press that deals with issues of funding inequity far beyond the confines of San Francisco.